Yashvanth21/PharmEasy/README.md

 ## RESULT:
-The project for responsive web design in creating a clone of dribble.com is completed successfully.
+A responsive and visually appealing Pharmacy web page using Bootstrap is designed successfully.